Synthwave Shader: How it Works

 - Implements anti-aliasing using

-for clean, smooth line edges. - Renders independently of scene lighting (
+fwidthandsmoothstepfor clean, smooth line edges. - Renders independently of scene lighting (

-), making it suitable for stylized retro or sci-fi visuals, particularly for ground planes.
+unshaded) and can draw over other objects (depth_draw_always), making it suitable for stylized retro or sci-fi visuals, particularly for ground planes.

 Full Shader Code

-Here is the complete Godot shader code (.gdshader
+Here is the complete Godot shader code (.gdshader file):

 shader_type spatial;